Arrays and Lists in SQL Server

 For TVP methods, in most cases, the numbers for COUNT are lower than for the multi-statement functions.
 There is a mix of parallel and non-parallel plans, but there is no obvious pattern.
 Maybe there simply is a difference in how fast different methods can populate the temp table.
 Indeed, methods that involve a multi-statement function first need to fill the return table, whereas a query using a TVP can start to fill the temp table faster, and thus gets a lower overhead.
 But I am only speculating here.

 For the CLR, there is a Table Spool operator in the plan for JOIN for both data types that is not present for the COUNT plans.
 However, the spool operator sits in different places.
 For strings, it comes between the index seek in the non-clustered index and the key lookup in the clustered index, whereas for integer it is just before the INSERT operator.
 Really what effect it has, and why it is needed, I don't know.
-But compared to the multi-statement functions, the CLR methods suffer less from the temp table for the integer queries, but takes a higher toll for the string queries.
+But compared to the multi-statement functions, the CLR methods suffer less from the temp table for the integer queries but take a higher toll for the string queries.

 UNPACK